arviz-devs/arviz/GOVERNANCE.md

 ### Core Contributors
 Core Contributors are those who have provided consistent and meaningful contributions to ArviZ.
-These can be, but are not limited to, code contributions, community contributions, tutorial development etc.
+These can be, but are not limited to, code contributions, community contributions, tutorial development etc. Core Contributors will be given the ability to manage the ArviZ github repository, including code merges to master.
+This does not necessarily mean Core Contributors must submit code, but more so signifies trust with the project as a whole.

+#### Core Contributor Responsibilities
+* Enforce code of conduct
+* Maintain a check against Council

 #### Core Contributor Nominations and Confirmation Process
 Current Core Contributors can nominate candidates for consideration by the council.
-The council can make the determination for acceptance with a process of their choosing.
+On the first of the month following a nomination the Council will vote on each nominee where greater than 50% of the votes means a confirmation.
+In the event of a tie a second election will occur where all core contributors can vote, if 50% or greater of the community confirms the nominee will be accepted.

 #### Current Core Contributors
 * Oriol Abril-Pla (@OriolAbril)